sains1/temporal-101-dotnet-solutions/exercises/finaleworkflow/README.md

 io.temporal.training.PdfCertWorker
 ```

-You should see some output to indicate the worker is running.
+You should see some output to indicate the Worker is running.

 # Start the Workflow (dotnet)

-Open the [Program.cs](./src/Client/Program.cs) file, and change the argument passed to the workflow from 'Maxim Fateev' to your name.
+Open the [Program.cs](./src/Client/Program.cs) file, and change the argument passed to the Workflow from 'Maxim Fateev' to your name.

-If you take a look at [Workflow.cs](./src/Client/Workflow.cs) you'll see that we're using an interface so that we retain type safety, but we don't need to implement the workflow ourselves as its handled by the Java worker.
+If you take a look at [Workflow.cs](./src/Client/Workflow.cs) you'll see that we're using an interface so that we retain type safety, but we don't need to implement the Workflow ourselves as its handled by the Java Worker.

-The workflow name in this example defaults to the type name of the interface but with the preceding `I` removed. (see the [Temporal .NET SDK](https://github.com/temporalio/sdk-dotnet#workflows) workflow section for details on naming conventions)
+The Workflow name in this example defaults to the type name of the interface but with the preceding `I` removed. (see the [Temporal .NET SDK](https://github.com/temporalio/sdk-dotnet#workflows) Workflow section for details on naming conventions)

-Run the command below from another terminal to start the workflow:
+Run the command below from another terminal to start the Workflow:

 ```sh
 dotnet run --project ./exercises/finaleworkflow/src/Client/Client.csproj